raiesbo/url-minifier/README.md

 # URL Minifier

-API that allows to create smaller URLs for any project.
+API that allows creating shorter URLs for any project.

-In many cases, some URLs that we want to share, or directly from our own project, are really lengthy and verbose.
-With this application, the user is able to retrieve a short version of a URL through a simple HTTP POST request.
+In many cases, some URLs that we want to share, or directly from our own project, are excessively long and verbose.
+With this application, users can obtain a concise version of a URL through a straightforward HTTP POST request.

-It has two different interfaces.
-On one hand we find the Visual interface found under the root URL `/` which will render a web page with a form to introduce the URL to shorten.
-On the other hand, the application exposes a public JSON API, which allows integrating third party applications with the same goal.
+The application provides two distinct interfaces.
+On one hand, there is the Visual interface located at the root URL /, which renders a web page with a form for entering the URL to be shortened.
+On the other hand, the application exposes a public JSON API, enabling the integration of third-party applications with the same objective.

-The complete application is fully written in GO.
+The entire application is written entirely in GO.

 ## Overview